Archie McCardell: International Harvester

 Speaking to a group at Harvard Business School six months after leaving Harvester, McCardell was asked his assessment of his performance; he said that despite some regrets, "I think I rate myself superb."
 In 1986, McCardell told UPI, "I feel very good about my years at Harvester.
 We had a few good years.
 I don’t think we made any one major mistake.
 In retrospect, I think we could have done some things differently.
 None of us was smart enough – myself included – to realize the depth of the problem."
 Discussing his remuneration, he said he thought, in retrospect, that he was "underpaid".

 Later career

 McCardell moved to Fairfield, Connecticut, where he purchased the original Pepperidge Farm, the 320 acre farm owned by Margaret Rudkin which had lent its name to the baking company Pepperidge Farm.
 McCardell began developing the farm into an affluent subdivision known as The Ridge.

 He was elected to the board of directors of Computer Communications Inc. in 1984, but the company later folded.
 He also ran a company which took tourists on scuba diving trips, and owned several other small businesses.

 Personal life

 McCardell was married to Margaret (née Martin).
-The couple had children: Sandra, Laurie and Clay.
+The couple had children.

 He died at his home in Casper, Wyoming on July 10, 2008, of complications from heart failure.; His children and two brothers and a sister survived him.